Nature has given us

 of the polymer from which the fibers are made and partly from the way the fibers are knitted tightly together, as shown here

 in a NASA ballistics test.
-Picture courtesy of NASA Glenn Research Center (NASA-GRC).
+Picture courtesy of NASA Glenn Research Center (NASA-GRC) and Internet Archive.

 Kevlar is not like cotton—it's not something anyone can make from the right raw